briansworth/briansworth.github.io/_posts/2017-4-23-Powershell-Read-Password.md

 <br>
 The `Get-Credential` cmdlet returns a PSCredential object.

-You may not know this but there is a method for this object type that will allow you to the stored password as plain text.
+You may not know this but there is a method for this object type that will allow you to extract the stored password as plain text.

 ```powershell
 $credential=Get-Credential